vinceskahan/weatherflow-udp-listener/README.md

 ```

-### --mqtt --stdout option
+### Publishing to MQTT

 The --mqtt option publishes to MQTT.
-In this example we also add the --stdout option to get more info of what it's decoding and publishing...
+In this example we also add the --stdout option to get more info of what it's decoding and publishing for illustrative purposes below...

 ```